christophberger/docgo/README.md

 ## Licenses

-goweave is copyright 2016 by Christoph Berger.
-All rights reserved.
 This source code is governed by a BSD-style license that can be found in the `LICENSE.txt` file.

-Parts of the code are copyright 2012 by Daniel Connelly.
+The original docgo code is copyright 2012 by Daniel Connelly.
 See `LICENSE_godoc`.

-License files for litebrite, blackfriday, and the CopyFile function from github.com/pkg/fileutils/copy.go:
+See these files for the licenses of litebrite, blackfriday, and the CopyFile function from github.com/pkg/fileutils/copy.go:

 * LICENSE_litebrite.md
 * LICENSE_blackfriday.txt